-Creamy, dairy-free coconut ice cream you can make at home, no ice cream maker required!
+A creamy, dairy-free coconut ice cream recipe you can make at home, no ice cream maker required!

 This coconut ice cream has just FOUR ingredients: